MarcoPrina/youtube-closed-captions/README.rst

    download = Download(playlist=False) #set playlist=True if the id is from a playlist

-update the file ytcc.credential.py with your credentials:
+create a file ytcc.credential.py with your credentials:

 .. code:: python